 top of page

-BGCCA Announces CEO Transition
+BGCCA Announces the Departure of CEO Justin Reuter

-"After 17 incredible years with this organization, I am honored and excited to accept the position of Director of Organizational Development for the Northeast Division at Boys & Girls Clubs of America,” said Justin Reuter.
-“I am grateful for the opportunity to take on a new challenge while continuing to support the Boys & Girls Club movement.
+Justin Reuter expressed his excitement about the new opportunity, saying, “After 17 incredible years with this organization, I am honored and excited to accept the position of Director of Organizational Development for the Northeast Division at Boys & Girls Clubs of America.
+I am grateful for the opportunity to take on a new challenge while continuing to support the Boys & Girls Club movement.
 Working alongside such a dedicated and passionate team in the Capital Area has been an incredibly rewarding experience, and the lessons, memories, and relationships I’ve built here will stay with me forever.”

 “The Club has been a part of my life for as long as I can remember, beginning with my time as a Club kid and now having the privilege of helping to lead its future,” said Doyle.
 “I’m excited to continue advancing our mission and ensuring that our Club remains a place where every young person feels safe, supported, and inspired.”